odinuv/web/en/apv/slides/html/slides.md

 ## HTML Attributes
 - Common attributes:
     - id, class -- used for styling and scripting on client side,
-    - style -- definition of inline style,
+    - style -- definition of an inline style,
     - title -- hint which is shown on mouse-over,
     - others -- http://www.w3.org/TR/html5/elements.html#global-attributes,
     - data attributes -- arbitrary attributes without semantics.